No ratings yet

 Shahi Pulao (Vegetable Pulao)

-Shahi Pulao or Vegetable Pulao is an exotic rice dish that combines spicy and aromatic vegetables served over rice.
+Shahi Pulao or Vegetable Pulao is an exotic rice dish made for parties that combines spicy and aromatic vegetables served over rice.
 Rich with flavor, this is an extraordinary dish.
 You may also call this Biryani.
 This dish is made in two parts.
 First I prepare the rice with cumin seeds and cilantro.
 Then the vegetables are cooked separately with tomatoes, cashews, beans, green peas, cauliflower, and paneer.
 Top these vegetables over the rice and you have a mouth-watering dish!

 For rice